How to write a query letter: 13 essential steps.

 IF YOU’D LIKE HELP WRITING YOUR BOOK…

-Contact us!
 We’re Barry Fox and Nadine Taylor, professional ghostwriters and authors with a long list of satisfied clients and editors at major publishing houses.

-Then call us at 818-917-5362, or use our contact form to send an email.
+For more information, call us at 818-917-5362 or use the contact form below to send us a message.
 We’d love to talk to you about your exciting book project!